b3sser/basic-report-typst-template/README.md

 -  `datetime-fmt`: The datetime format used for the title page (default is `"[day].[month].[year]"`)

 Have a look at the example file [`main.typ`](https://github.com/roland-KA/basic-report-typst-template/blob/main/template/main.typ) whithin the [`template`](https://github.com/roland-KA/basic-report-typst-template/tree/main/template) directory on how to use the `basic-report`-function with these parameters.

+## Contributing

+Contributions are welcome!
+To make the process as smooth as possible for everyone, please follow this workflow.

+**Important:** Please **never work directly on the `main` branch** of your fork.
+Instead, create a dedicated branch for every change (feature or bugfix).
+This keeps your fork clean and makes it much easier for you to sync with the original repository later without conflicts.

+### Branch Naming Convention

+Please use descriptive names for your branches and follow these naming conventions:
+* `feat/...` for new features (e.g., `feat/add-dark-mode`)
+* `fix/...` for bug fixes (e.g., `fix/login-error`)
+* `docs/...` for documentation changes (e.g., `docs/update-readme`)

+### Workflow

+1. Update your local `main` branch with the upstream repository.
+2. Create a new branch for your task:
+    ```bash
+    git checkout -b feat/my-new-feature
+    ```
+3. Make your changes and commit them.
+4. Push the branch to your fork and submit the Pull Request from there.

+Thanks you for your help!